-- a.
+- 3. The strategic plan should further create a system of measurable goals and objectives.
+The performance measurement's factors will strengthen the strategic plan. - a.
+The strategic plan should identify immediate, short and long-term goals with reasonable target deadlines. - b.
+Goals and objectives should be quantifiable, consistent, realistic and achievable.35 - 4.
+In developing its strategic plan, Charles City County should continue their commitment to using incident analysis and reporting, to include the Virginia Fire Incident Reporting System (VFIRS) and the Virginia Pre-Hospital Information Bridge (VPHIB). - a.
 Charles City County's commitment to reporting will ensure that they have reliable data to appropriately develop a plan to address operational and capital funding needs as well as equipment and apparatus needs. - b.
 By analyzing fire and rescue incident data and potential community hazards, a plan can be developed to address deployment of resources, placement of sub stations, and the number of personnel needed for response and prevention efforts. - c.
 Access to the data collected should be provided to ETS and the fire/EMS department so they are able to get a comprehensive understanding of their performance. - d.
 The use of data, such as VFIRS and VPHIB, can be contributing factors to performance measurement and can further enable stakeholders to assess the effectiveness of the strategic plan.

-Performance measurements will enable the Board of Supervisors to evaluate the performance of fire and rescue entities tasked with accomplishing the goals and objectives of the strategic plan.34 The performance measurement will exhibit clear association between performing, planning, spending and results.35 Charles City County will have the opportunity to evaluate its mission, vision and performance objectives through three perspectives: financial accountability, constituent priorities and internal processes.36
+Performance measurements will enable the Board of Supervisors to evaluate the performance of fire and rescue entities tasked with accomplishing the goals and objectives of the strategic plan.
+The performance measurement will exhibit clear association between performing, planning, spending and results.
+Charles City County will have the opportunity to evaluate its mission, vision and performance objectives through three perspectives: financial accountability, constituent priorities and internal processes.